plone/training/theming/about/glossary.rst

    XML
       The Extensible Markup Language.

+   XSLT
+      The Extensible Stylesheet Language Transformations.
+      A language which defines elements to describe transformations to be applied on a document.

    XPath
       XPath (XML Path Language) is a query language for selecting nodes from an XML document.